message/iata/IS.md

 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.
 Details can be found at <a href="https://tinyurl.com/ya2tsh9p">https://tinyurl.com/ya2tsh9p</a>
-5. Passengers with a COVID-19 vaccination or recovery certificate must have a negative COVID-19 antigen rapid test or a PCR test taken at most 72 hours before departure.
+5. Passengers with a COVID-19 vaccination or recovery certificate must have a negative COVID-19 antigen rapid test or a PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Danish, English, Icelandic, Norwegian or Swedish.
 - This does not apply to:
 - nationals and residents of Iceland;
 - passengers younger than 16 years.
-6. Nationals and residents of Iceland without a negative COVID-19 PCR test taken at most 72 hours before departure are subject to a fine upon arrival.
+6. Nationals and residents of Iceland without a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point are subject to a fine upon arrival.
 7. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;